 Making the Chocolate Spread

-Add the melted chocolate and blend.
-Then add the avocado, coconut milk, and vanilla Blend until smooth, about 1-3 more minutes.
+- Add the melted chocolate and blend.
+Then add the avocado, coconut milk (or milk of choice), and vanilla Blend until smooth, about 1-3 more minutes.

 - Pour chocolate spread in a glass jar or container with a lid.